TABLE OF CONTENTS

 Japaneseja_JP

-Access Restriction: Feature Access and Data Access
+Access: Feature Access and Data Access

 Just like regular users, SSO users can be restricted to certain features, and restricted to seeing only data they're supposed to see.
 You can do this either automatically, as part of your SSO setup, or manually in the User Manager.
 We'll dive into the SSO setup here.